anti-ghost/The-Number-Line/README.md

 ### Upgrades
 Exponents can be spent on upgrades to boost your production.
 The first upgrade costs 1 exponent, and multiplies your number gain by the total number of compressors you bought.
+You must buy the previous upgrade before buying an upgrade.
 ### Autobuyers
 When you buy the 2<sup>nd</sup> exponent upgrade, you unlock autobuyers.
 Autobuyers automate buying compressors.
 You may enable or disable each autobuyer individually.